seanthegeek/seanthegeek.github.io/_posts/2024-10-13-hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education.md

 >
 > Calender: Even on the lower levels?
 >
 > Laudon: It can.
 Um, I think sometimes on the lower level it can be more like your bot or here's the other thing — the higher level people, they run organizations.
 I was just looking at a website, the website is Run for Something.
 And it's it's um, ran by — they want more progressive people in office.
 And so when it means [sic] run for something it means anything, right?
-Like, local government is so important because — you need to be on your school board — **the whole LGBT agenda that comes right into this**.
+Like, local government is so important because — you need to be on your Board of Education — **the whole LGBT agenda that comes right into this**.
 A lot of this stuff that we all know about, right?
 That's more commonly talked about, it's connected right?
 You don't have to have kids in the school to be in on the school board, by the way.

 Laudon uses this alleged connection between local government and human trafficking to justify evangelical christian control [later in the interview](https://www.youtube.com/watch?v=F7uwKFnlAAc&t=2460s).